 How to Make Chebureki without Vodka

 It’s very easy to make this dough, unleavened without yeast.
 Just mix, rest, and roll!
 Some recipes use Vodka in the dough mixture, but it’s not necessary.
 You could add 1-2 tablespoons of vodka to the dough if you like.
 The meat filling is super juicy, when you bite into it, the broth spills out (slurp carefully!).
 When frying Chebureki, prepare a plate with paper towels on it.
 When you remove them from the oil, this will soak up the excess.

 Chebureki are a classic Crimean, Caucasus and Turkic street food snack, popular across Russia and the former Soviet Union.
+I remember eating these in Sochi with a cold glass of Kvas in the summertime.
+The perfect street food combo for me!
 Crispy outside, juicy inside, so easy to make, an authentic recipe!
 Bon Appetit! Приятного аппетита!

 Chebureki are a classic Crimean, Caucasus and Turkic street food snack, popular across Russia and the former Soviet Union.
 Crispy outside, juicy inside, so easy to make, an authentic recipe!
 Chebureki (Чебуреки)

 Ingredients for dough

 - 4 tablespoons oil

 - 2 small onions finely diced